keith-skinner/SimFS/README.md

 #### Project Structure

 This project has multiple libraries offering different layers of abstraction.
 These libraries have clear lines of who uses who and therefore you are not allowed to break those lines.
-This is intended to preserve some kind of modularity in your code and thus reusability.
-Remebering that correctness comes first, but clarity, not speed, comes second on your priority list means that there should be no reason beyond laziness to break modularity.
+This is intended to preserve some kind of modularity in your code and thus, reusability.
+Remebering that correctness comes first and clarity, not speed, comes second on your priority list.
+There should be no reason to break modularity.

 # TODO: KEITH: IMAGE HERE SHOWING LAYERS OF ABSTRACTION